cathiele/rpngo/USER_GUIDE.md

     0/         # now the stack is 10
     X          # emptys all values from the stack

+## Numbers

+Many type of numbers are supported

+    50       # floating point (actually a 5+0i complex)
+    50+i     # complex number
+    50d      # Integer
+    32x      # Hexidecimal
+    62o      # octal
+    110010b  # binary

+Most operations can us a mix of these types, using the following rules:

+    # Any number type mixed with float results in a float
+    12.4 5d +  ->  17.4

+    # Two integer types added together takes the base of the left term
+    32x 50d +  ->  64x

+You can also convert between types using `hex`, `bin`, `oct`, `float`, `real`, `imag`, and `str`.
+You can convert from a string to a type by executing it with `@`

+    "54x" @  ->  54x

+## Booleans

+Boolean values include `true` and `false`.
+These can be directly used.
+Conditionals return a boolean:

+    1 2 >      ->  false
+    1 2 <      ->  true
+    1 2 =      ->  false
+    1 2 !=     ->  true
+    1 2 >=     ->  false
+    1 2 <=     ->  false
+    false neg  ->  true
+    true neg   ->  false

+## Labels

+Labels can be added to non string values.
+A label shows up in the stack window can can be used to help you remember what the number represents.
+This can be useful when attempting to do complex calculations purely using the stack.

+For example, say you want to make a formulat that converts velocity, time, and acceleration into distance.
+The formula is `(v * t) + (0.5 * a * t * t).
+You could use variables or the pure stack.
+If you use the pure stack, labels can help keep track of what is what:

+     1 `v
+     2 `a
+     3 `t

+Now the stack will look like this:

+     2: 1 `v
+     1: 2 `a
+     0: 3 `t

+You can see that `$1` is `a` and see how `a` moves around as you work the equation, ended up with:

+    {$0 $0 * 2> * 0.5 * 2< * +} dist=

+Coming up with that without labels to guide an example would be a tricker ask.

 ## Strings

 There are three ways to specify a string